buildfarm/buildfarm/_site/docs/metrics/metrics.md

 **execution_success**

+Counter for the number of executions requests received

+**merged_executions**

-Counter for the number of successful executions
+Counter for the number of executions merged by action

 **pre_queue_size**